mimilisza/DM-discord-bot/README.md

 # DM-discord-bot
 A simple bot that sends an embed in DMs of those who are participants of a server.

+Invite it into your server now! -> https://discord.com/api/oauth2/authorize?client_id=855341424573022218&permissions=248896&scope=bot